lhellemons/php-value-objects/docs/enums.md

 echo FooBarEnum::FOO()->getMessage(); // outputs 'foo mama'
 ```

-The Enum classes can have subclasses as well, but the following caveats apply:
+Enum classes can have subclasses as well, but the following caveats apply:
-- although the factory methods are inherited from the parent Enum, these still
+- although the factory methods are inherited from the parent Enum, these
-  produce instances of the class on which they are called, so Parent::FOO() _will not be
+ still produce instances of the class on which they are called, so
-  equal to_ Child::FOO().
+ `Parent::FOO()` _will not be equal to_ `Child::FOO()`.
-- If the parent class defines factory methods that are not overridden by the child class,
+- If the parent class defines factory methods that are not overridden by
-  and the child has its own constructor, the constructor must accept at least the same
+ the child class, and the child has its own constructor, the constructor
-  parameters as the parent constructor, and any extra parameters not accepted by the parent
+  must accept _at least the same parameters_ as the parent constructor,
+  and any extra parameters not accepted by the parent constructor _must
-  constructor must be optional, so that the data from the parent factory methods can be
+  be optional_, so that the data from the parent factory methods can be
   accepted by the child constructor.